 The board of directors appointed the undersigned independent directors as members of the Audit Committee and adopted a written charter setting forth the procedures and responsibilities of the committee.
 Each year, the Audit Committee reviews the charter and reports to the board of directors on its adequacy in light of applicable NYSE rules.
-In addition, Civeo furnishes an annual written affirmation to the NYSE relating to Audit Committee membership, the independence and financial expertise of the Audit Committee and the adequacy of the committee charter.
+In addition, Civeo furnishes an annual written affirmation to the NYSE relating to Audit Committee membership, the independence and financial expertise of the Audit Committee members and the adequacy of the committee charter.

-During 2017, and earlier in 2018 in preparation for the filing with the SEC of Civeo's Form 10-K for the year ended December 31, 2017, the Audit Committee:
+During 2018, and earlier in 2019 in preparation for the filing with the SEC of Civeo's Annual Report on Form 10-K for the year ended December 31, 2018, the Audit Committee:

-• reviewed and discussed (1) the audited annual financial statements and quarterly financial statements, (2) related periodic reports filed with the SEC and (3) quarterly earnings press releases with management and Civeo's independent registered public accounting firm;
+- reviewed and discussed (1) the audited annual financial statements and quarterly financial statements, (2) related periodic reports filed with the SEC and (3) quarterly earnings press releases with management and Civeo's independent registered public accounting firm; - reviewed the overall scope and plans for the audit and the results of the independent registered public accounting firm's examinations; - met with management periodically during the year to consider the adequacy of Civeo's internal controls, including Civeo's internal control over financial reporting and the quality of its financial reporting, and discussed these matters with Civeo's independent registered public accounting firm and with appropriate Company financial and compliance personnel;

-- reviewed the overall scope and plans for the audit and the results of the independent registered public accounting firm's examinations; - met with management periodically during the year to consider the adequacy of Civeo's internal controls, including Civeo's internal control over financial reporting and the quality of its financial reporting, and discussed these matters with Civeo's independent registered public accounting firm and with appropriate Company financial and compliance personnel; - discussed with Civeo's senior management and E&Y, Civeo's independent registered public accounting firm, the process used for Civeo's Chief Executive Officer and Chief Financial Officer to make the certifications required by the SEC and the Sarbanes-Oxley Act of 2002 in connection with the Form 10-K and other periodic filings with the SEC; - reviewed and discussed with E&Y (1) their judgments as to the quality (and not just the acceptability) of Civeo's accounting policies, (2) the written communication required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence, (3) the independent registered public accounting firm's independence, and (4) the matters required to be discussed with the committee under auditing standards generally accepted in the United States, including Auditing Standard No. 1301, "Communication with Audit Committees"; - based on these reviews and discussions, as well as private discussions with E&Y and Civeo's internal auditor, recommended to the board of directors the inclusion of the audited financial statements of Civeo and its subsidiaries in the Form 10-K for the year ended December 31, 2017; and - determined that the non-audit services provided to Civeo by E&Y (discussed above under the Proposal to Ratify the Selection of Independent Registered Public Accounting Firm (Proposal 2)), are compatible with maintaining the independence of the independent auditors.
+- discussed with Civeo's senior management and E&Y, Civeo's independent registered public accounting firm, the process used for Civeo's Chief Executive Officer and Chief Financial Officer to make the certifications required by the SEC and the Sarbanes-Oxley Act of 2002 in connection with the Form 10-K and other periodic filings with the SEC; - received the written disclosures and the letter from E&Y required by applicable requirements of the PCAOB regarding E&Y's communications with the Audit Committee concerning independence; - reviewed and discussed with E&Y (1) their judgments as to the quality (and not just the acceptability) of Civeo's accounting policies, (2) the written communication required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence, (3) the independent registered public accounting firm's independence, and (4) the matters required to be discussed under auditing standards generally accepted in the United States, including Auditing Standard No. 1301, "Communication with Audit Committees": - based on these reviews and discussions, as well as private discussions with E&Y and Civeo's internal auditor, recommended to the board of directors the inclusion of the audited financial statements of Civeo and its subsidiaries in the Annual Report on Form 10-K for the year ended December 31, 2018 for filing with the SEC; and - determined that the non-audit services provided to Civeo by E&Y (discussed above under the Proposal to Ratify the Selection of Independent Registered Public Accounting Firm ("Proposal 2")), are compatible with maintaining the independence of the independent auditors.
 The Audit Committee's pre-approval policies and procedures are discussed above under Proposal 2.